 1. Make recognition and praise integral to your company’s culture

-You’d be surprised how far a bit of praise and recognition can go towards the wellbeing of your employees.
+You’d be surprised how far a bit of praise and recognition can go towards wellbeing.

-It is one of the easiest and simplest ways of improving team wellbeing, by recognising the good work they are doing, and actively taking the time to praise and thank them for it.
+It’s one of the easiest ways of improving team wellbeing, by simply recognising the good work they are doing, and actively taking the time to praise and thank them for it.

 In fact, a study by SHRM found that 90% of employees questioned said their work had meaning and purpose when they feel that their management care.
 It also showed that 70% felt praise and recognition at work made them happier at home.

 Encouraging your colleagues and employees to build relationships that go beyond purely work interactions is so important.

 This is particularly valuable with the increase of working from home and remote working, as there can often feel like a disconnect between office workers and remote workers.

 Organising remote team building activities, or even better, in-person social events, can go a long way in improving employee wellbeing.
 Some ideas for in-person office socials can include: